nayfin/tft-library/projects/schematics/README.md

 ng config cli.defaultCollection tft-library-schematics
 ```

-The [collection schema](https://github.com/datorama/tft-library-schematics/blob/master/src/collection.json) also has aliases to the most common schematics used to generate files.

 The `tft-library-schematics` extend the default `@schematics/angular` collection.
 If you want to set defaults for schematics such as generating components with scss file, you must change the schematics package name from `@schematics/angular` to `tft-library-schematics` in `angular.json`:

 ```json